Sitecore/jss/docs/data/routes/docs/nextjs/graphql/component-level-graphql/en.md

 In the code, we want to have strong types connected to GraphQL types defined in the Sitecore GraphQL Edge endpoint.
 To achieve this we are using [GraphQL Introspection](/docs/nextjs/graphql/introspection/).

 The sample app provides a GraphiQL interface for exploring the schema and testing queries.
 By default, the interface can be accessed using `${SITECORE_API_HOST}/sitecore/api/graph/edge/ui?sc_apikey=${SITECORE_API_KEY}`.
-This interface is helpful if you need to determine what graphQL types can be used by your components.
+This interface is helpful if you need to determine what GraphQL types can be used by your components.
 Note that `graphql-let` provides the same information about types in corresponding `.graphq.d.ts` files.

-This walkthrough utilizes the sample apps's [GraphQL-ConnectedDemo](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/components/graphql/GraphQL-ConnectedDemo.tsx) component.
+This walkthrough utilizes the sample app's [GraphQL-ConnectedDemo](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/components/graphql/GraphQL-ConnectedDemo.tsx) component.

 To use component-level data fetching with GraphQL, complete the following steps: